 WE’RE NOT IN A RACE PITTED AGAINST ONE ANOTHER.
 PERIOD.

-Learn the following positive affirmation and repeat it whenever you find yourself comparing yourself to others. (it also doesn’t hurt- if you’re in a position and location to do so- to drop and do a few pushups until you snap out of comparison mode.
-We’ll circle back to the power of pushups in a future post…)
+Learn the following positive affirmation and repeat it whenever you find yourself comparing yourself to others. (it also doesn’t hurt- if you’re in a position and location to do so- to drop and do a few pushups, shifting you into an alternate mode of thought)

 “Comparison is a useless waste of my energy.
 What I need for my mission is individual to me.”